Dept. of Mathematics

 Regarding the recent change in leadership in the executive committee, the elected Board of Directors decided new leadership was required, due to several instances of abuse of power and process, as well as to preserve the assets of ARAs (see here).
 If any of you want to better understand the details of this change, you may contact me directly.

-The current ARA leadership under my interim presidency will be in place until a new ARA leadership will be elected at the General Assembly this summer at ARA-41 held at Valahia University of Targoviste, Romania, July 26-29, 2017.
+The current ARA leadership under my interim presidency will be in place until a new ARA leadership will be elected at the General Assembly this summer at ARA-41 held at Palace Sinaia, Romania, August 2-5, 2017.

 There is only one American Romanian Academy of Arts and Sciences organization, and this is the only Congress officially and legally organized this year under its name.

-I encourage all of you to renew your commitment and contribution to ARA by paying on-line or sending your annual membership fee to the elected ARA Treasurer, Dr. Dinu Leonte and sending articles, session and round-table proposals to the ARA-41 Congress in Targoviste.
+I encourage all of you to renew your commitment and contribution to ARA by paying on-line or sending your annual membership fee to the elected ARA Treasurer, Dr. Dinu Leonte and sending articles, session and round-table proposals to the ARA-41 Congress at Palace Sinaia.
 This way you will be promoting the vision for a newly revived Academy, which will continue to belong to the academic world, as ARA did for more than 20 years from its inception.